kzurawel/famicomparty2/src/routes/book/11-branchingandloops/+page.svelte.md

 Each of these opcodes works by performing a subtraction, setting the zero and carry flags as appropriate, and then discarding the result of the subtraction.
-Remember that when we perform a subtraction, we first set the carry flag.
+(Normally, when we perform a subtraction, we set the carry flag first, but the comparison opcodes ignore the initial state of the carry flag.)
 This means that we have three possible outcomes from a comparison, based on the register value and the value we are comparing it to:

 1. _Register is larger than comparison value_: Carry flag set, zero flag clear
 2. _Register is equal to comparison value_: Carry flag set, zero flag set